bokulich-lab/mishmash/README.md

 ```
 where:
 - `email` is your email address (required by NCBI).
-- `--accession_ids` is space-separated list of accession IDs to retrieve metadata for.
+- `--accession_ids` is a space-separated list of accession IDs to retrieve metadata for.
+These can be BioProject, BioSample, BioExperiment, or likewise accession IDs that are used within INSDC interfaces e.g. the BioProject ID **PRJNA607574** for the [collection of samples uploaded by the Memorial Sloan Kettering Cancer Center.](https://www.ncbi.nlm.nih.gov/bioproject/?term=(PRJNA607574)%20AND%20bioproject_sra[filter]%20NOT%20bioproject_gap[filter])
 - `--output_file` specifies the output file to write the retrieved metadata to.

 ```shell